-Adding content to your knowledge base is like shopping for the month-long requirements in the supermarket.
+Adding content to your knowledge base is like shopping for month-long requirements in the supermarket.

 Is it the one that helps you survive a long queue with immense patience and asks you to stand out another 10-20 minutes in patience while they clear their cash counter and duly scan your cart, and is rude to talk to?

-If your answer if the second type, with more inclusions in service quality, how could your customer not want the same?
+If your answer is the second type, with more inclusions in service quality, how could your customer not want the same?

-To make your customers fulfilling and satisfied with service essentially calls for each of your agents and employees being trained to deliver that level of service equality.
+To satisfy your customers with service essentially calls for each of your agents and employees to be trained to deliver that level of service equality.

 Table of contents